Let us tell your story…

 Kevin Walsh hosting a forum with Pixar’s director Dan Scanlon (Onward & Monsters University) at a Q&A for students in May 2013.

 Kevin is president of the 501c3 Digital Arts Film and Television which has sponsored the Michigan Student Film Festival since 1969.

-MMD Productions, LLC, produces fast and effective video, photography and multimedia.
-Owner, Kevin Walsh has over 28 years experience as a photographer, video producer and secondary and college educator and, with partners Pete Kalinski and Thomas J. Reed, Jr. created and co-produced the web-series Digging Detroit.
 His clients include businesses, schools and non-profits in addition to individuals.
-(Link to testimonials.)
-Kevin is also an author of a textbook and his blog MyMediaDiary.com has been featured on Huffington Post and national newspapers over 50 times.
+(Testimonials.)
+Kevin is also an author of a textbook and in 2-13 he founded the blog MyMediaDiary.com which has been read by over 200,000 readers featured on Huffington Post and national newspapers over 50 times.

 Published in 2006, Kevin’s media production workbook, Video Direct, is used in secondary media productions in over 40 states–available for $25.